Yuan-998/yuan-998.github.io/_posts/2023-1-24-ZooKeeper.md

 Both znodes can store data.
 However, ephmeral znode cannot have any child znodes.

-When creating new znodes, `sequential` flag can be added so that znodes will be created sequentially.
-When the flag is set, a monotonically increasing counter will be appended at the end of the name of newly created znodes, `name+seq_No.`.
+When creating new znodes, `sequential` flag can be added so that the value of a monotonically increasing counter will be appended at the end of the name of newly created znodes, `name+seq_No.`.
 The counter is maintained by the father node.

 So, there are actually in total 4 types of znode:
 - `PERSISTENT`